 10 Hacks to Get Organized This Spring

 It always amazes me how much “stuff” and “junk” we accumulate.
-I had this experience recently when we hired a junk company to come and pick up some things that we couldn’t put in the dumpster.
+I had this experience recently when we hired a junk removal company to pick up some items we couldn’t put in the dumpster.
 We had quite a bit of old electronics and other odds and ends.
 After the junk company took it away, I felt a weight being lifted off me.
 Clutter can bog you down.
 I felt like I had a much clearer mindset after it was gone.

-Do you need to clear some clutter and organize some things in your home?
+Do you need to clear some clutter and organize your home?

 Here are some tips to get you started: